Estimation and inference for the Wasserstein distance between mixing measures in topic models: A new distance for mixture distributions

 \textbf{R1} is motivated by both mathematical and practical considerations.
 Mathematically speaking, this property is enjoyed by a wide class of well behaved metrics, such as those arising from norms on vector spaces, and, in the specific context of probability distributions, holds for any $f$-divergence.
 Metric spaces with jointly convex metrics are known as Busemann spaces, and possess many useful analytical and geometrical properties~\cite{Kirk2014,Takahashi1970}.
 Practically speaking, convexity is crucial for both computational and statistical purposes, as it can imply, for instance, that optimization problems involving $\swd$ are computationally tractable and that minimum-distance estimators using $\swd$ exist almost surely. \textbf{R2} says that the distance should accurately reproduce the original distance $d$ when restricted to the original mixture components, and therefore that $\swd$ should capture the geometric structure induced by $d$.

 To identify a unique function satisfying \textbf{R1} and \textbf{R2}, note that the set of such functions is closed under taking pointwise suprema.
-Indeed, the supremum of convex functions is convex~\cite[see, e.g.,][Proposition IV.2.1.2]{HirLem93}, and given any set of functions satisfying \textbf{R2}, their supremum clearly satisfies \textbf{R2} as well. \\
+Indeed, the supremum of convex functions is convex~\cite[see, e.g.,][Proposition IV.2.1.2]{HirLem93}, and given any set of functions satisfying \textbf{R2}, their supremum clearly satisfies \textbf{R2} as well.
+For $r^{(1)},r^{(2)}\in \cS$, we therefore define $\swd$ by